ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

   - Laravel
   - maatwebsite
 ---
-This is a simple guide on how we can import excel or csv file and store the content directly to database.
-Using `maatwebsite` pacakge with `Vuejs` on Laravel version 5.8 to 7 as of this writing.
+This is a simple guide on how we can import excel or csv file and store the content directly to database using `maatwebsite` pacakge with `Vuejs` on Laravel version 5.8 to 7 as of this writing.

 For the basic part, we will not include here the installation and setting-up config of laravel project.
 I assumed that you already have laravel ready.